VIS-SIG/Wonderful-Wednesdays/data/2022/2022-06-08/readme.md

 -   adlbh - patient hematology lab measurements
 -   adlbhy - patient lab measurements - Hy rules.

-In this challenge we have filtered the data for an invidual patient and stored the files as .csv.
+In this challenge we have filtered the data for an individual patient and stored the files as `.csv`.
+We provide example data sets as /csv files for a specific patient.
+For example, [adsl-01-701-1146.csv](adsl-01-701-1146.csv) provides the study demog data for patient 01-701-1146, [adae-01-701-1146.csv](adae-01-701-1146.csv) provides the adverse event information for the same patient, and so on.

-We also provide the original source data as .xpt in [data-raw](data-raw/) folder.
+We also provide the original source data as `.xpt` in [data-raw](data-raw/) folder.
 If you would prefer to select a different patient, there is example code below to illustrate how this can be achieved.

-Documentation summarising providing an overview over the variables in the data set and also the clinical study can be found in the [data-raw](data-raw/) folder:
+Documentation summarizing providing an overview over the variables in the data set and also the clinical study can be found in the [data-raw](data-raw/) folder: